 WINDERMERE, FL – April 17, 2017 – Story Institute, your online and in-print source for imagining, enhancing, and growing stories, is proud to announce the updated publication of Penelope the Lost Pelican, a children’s story, by Penny Beevor.

 Join Penelope the pelican and her new friend Dolly, the dolphin, in their adventure to find Penelope's parents.
 They must hurry and find them before it is time to migrate.
 Together, Penelope and Dolly search for clues across the Florida coast and meet some other fun animals along the way.

 Penelope the Lost Pelican is a tale of friendship, cooperation, and family enjoyed by parents and children across the world.
 The characters grow out of real scenes from Florida beaches and into your home.
 Penelope is curious and hopeful.
 Dolly is playful and brave.
 Share their story with your adventurous little ones by spending some family time at a Florida beach destination.

-Penelope the Lost Pelican will be available from online available for retail stores May 1, 2017.
-Pre-orders are being accepted now:
+Penelope the Lost Pelican is available from online and retail stores May 1, 2017.
+Order yours today: